Skip to main content

 2. Place the casserole on the middle rack and bake for 25-35 minutes, or until the top layer is lightly browned.

-3. Remove the lasagne from the oven and let it rest for at least 10 minutes.
+3. Remove the lasagna from the oven and let it rest for at least 10 minutes.

 4. Slice and serve your slice!

-Can I make this four-cheese lasagna ahead of time?
+Can I make this Vegetarian Four Cheese Lasagna Ahead of Time?▼

 Definitely you can!
 In fact, I definitely recommend that you do if you want to save some time!
 This is a great idea if you are planning a feast with several sides and desserts.
 You can easily layer up the lasagne and throw the casserole in the fridge until ready to serve.
 Keep in mind that the cook time will increase because the lasagna will be cold and not at room temperature.
 However, if this saves you time later when you need it most, then it’s worth it, and you can prepare other dishes or a dessert as the lasagna is baking in the oven.
 I’ve had lasagna prepped ahead of time so I could just toss it in for lunch!